 The number of students in the program at any given time averages around 40 students, from up to 19 different countries.
 This poses some challenges for the program's one teacher, over and above dealing with students at different levels in their language skills.
 This is where having a core of volunteers to help out with small groups and one-on-one sessions is key.
 Anyone interested in volunteering for an hour or more a week is more than welcome to contact Melanie at melanie.mcveety@nearnorthschools.ca.
 Besides volunteering in the classroom, there is an opportunity to assist with field trips geared towards giving the students the opportunity to experience all things Canadian - such as sugar bush operations.

-ROTARY CLUB OF CHATTANOOGA
+PRESIDENT 2016-17 ROTARY CLUB OF CHATTANOOGA TENNESSEE, USA

 John F. Germ is board chair and chief executive officer of Campbell and Associates Inc., consulting engineers.
 He joined the firm as an engineer in 1965 after four years in the U.S. Air Force.
 He serves on the boards of several organizations, including the board and executive committee of the Public Education

-- Share a common interest in worthwhile recreational activities (sports, hobbies, etc.);
+Share a common interest in worthwhile recreational activities (sports, hobbies, etc.);

-- Further their vocational development through acquaintance with others of the same profession;
+Further their vocational development through acquaintance with others of the same profession;

 Canada contributes $40 million to ending polio in Pakistan